hrshith/audio2text-download/README.md

 terraform apply
 ```
 *Confirm changes: Terraform will prompt you to confirm the changes before applying them.
 Review the changes carefully and type yes to confirm and proceed*

-# Managing Terraform State Securely
-It's crucial to manage your Terraform state file securely, especially in shared environments like EC2 instances.
-Storing your state file locally is not recommended, as it poses security risks and makes collaboration more challenging.

-We highly recommend using remote state management to securely store your Terraform state file.
-Services like Terraform Cloud, AWS S3, or HashiCorp Consul are commonly used for this purpose.
-Ensure proper access controls are in place to restrict who can modify the state.

-For more information on Terraform state management, refer to the official documentation.

 # Additional Notes